AMOY-05/CssColorMaker-Project/README.md

 # CssColorMaker-Project

-CSS Color Maker Project is a gradient selector project
+CSS Color Maker Project is a color gradient project.

+In this project, I used line-gradient attributes using hsl or hex colors to construct my gradient colors.